Money Calculator

 ScenarioTDS thresholdTDS rateAction needed

-Income below taxable limit (Form 15G)Not applicable0%Submit Form 15G at start of year
+Income below taxable limit - Form 15GNot applicable0%Submit Form 15G at start of every financial year.

-Senior citizen, low income (Form 15H)Not applicable0%Submit Form 15H at start of year
+Senior citizen, low income - Form 15HNot applicable0%Submit Form 15H at start of every financial year.

-TDS is only a credit on account - not your final tax.
-If your total income is below the taxable threshold (₹2.5L or ₹7L in new regime), you can claim the TDS as a refund when filing your ITR.
-Alternatively, submit Form 15G (regular) or Form 15H (senior citizens) to request zero TDS deduction proactively.
+TDS is only an advance tax collection - not your final tax liability.
+If your total annual income (including FD interest) is below the taxable threshold (Rs 2.5 lakh under the old regime, or Rs 7 lakh under the new regime with rebate), you can claim the entire TDS amount as a refund when filing your ITR.
+Alternatively, submit Form 15G (if under 60) or Form 15H (if 60+) to your bank at the start of every April to request zero TDS deduction proactively - you must resubmit every financial year.

 1

-FD laddering — don't put everything in one FD
+FD laddering - never lock everything in one tenure

 2